 The Group enters into transactions in which it transfers financial assets that are recognised on its Balance Sheet.
 When the Group retains substantially all of the risks and rewards of the transferred assets, the transferred assets remain on the Group's Balance Sheet, however if substantially all the risks and rewards are transferred, the Group derecognises the asset.
-If the risks and rewards are partially retained and control over the asset is lost, the Group derecognises the asset.
-If control over the asset is not lost, the Group continues to recognise the asset to the extent of its continuing involvement.
+If the risks and rewards are partially retained and control over the asset is lost, the Group derecognises the asset to the extent of its continuing involvement.